TfeTextView Class

 }

-• GObject *source_object: The GObject instance that the operation was started with.
+save_dialog_cb.
+They are:- GObject *source_object: The GObject instance that the operation was started with.
 It is actually the GtkFileDialog instance that is shown to the user.
-It will be casted to GtkFileDialog later.
+It will be cast to GtkFileDialog later.

-• gpointer data: A user data set in the gtk_dialog_open function.
-It is actually a TfeTextView instance and it will be casted to TfeTextView later.
+gtk_dialog_openfunction.
+It is actually a TfeTextView instance and it will be cast to TfeTextView later.

 void